 Testing and examination

-To get the full picture of physical capacity and reaction to physical activity.
+We aim to get the full picture of physical capacity and reaction to physical activity.

 A number of different tests and examinations are performed, which together provide an overall picture.
 Below are some examples of tests performed at the Paliesius clinic.